evolutics/haskell-formatter/README.rst

     line_length_limit: 80

     # How much to spread code over multiple lines instead of trying to fill a single
     # line.
-More precisely, this is the ratio of the ribbon (number of characters
+More precisely, this guides the ratio of "line_length_limit" to the
-    # on a line without leading and trailing whitespace) to "line_length_limit".
+    # ribbon length (the number of characters on a line without leading and trailing
-    # Only the lowest value of 1 forces "line_length_limit" to be applied strictly.
+    # whitespace).
+Only the lowest value of 1 forces "line_length_limit" to be
+    # applied strictly.
     # Reference: http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.38.8777
     ribbons_per_line: 1